-We have 10 issued U.S. and eight issued foreign technology related patents, in addition to pending U.S. and foreign patent applications.
+As of June 30 2008, we had ten issued U.S. and eight issued foreign technology related patents, and have several pending U.S. and foreign patent applications.
 The term of each issued U.S. and foreign patent runs through 2019.
-Most of our issued patents were acquired by our principal operating subsidiary, VirnetX, Inc., from Science Applications International Corporation, or SAIC, pursuant to an Assignment Agreement dated December 21, 2006, and a Patent License and Assignment Agreement dated August 12, 2005, as amended on November 2, 2006, including documents prepared pursuant to the November amendment, and as further amended on March 12, 2008.
+Most of our issued patents were acquired by our principal operating subsidiary.
+VirnetX, Inc., from Science Applications International Corporation, or SAIC, pursuant to an Assignment Agreement dated December 21, 2006, and a Patent License and Assignment Agreement dated August 12, 2005, as amended on November 2, 2006, including documents prepared pursuant to the November amendment, and as further amended on March 12, 2008.
 We are required to make payments to SAIC based on the revenue generated from our ownership or use of the patents assigned to us by SAIC.
 Minimum annual royalty payments of \$50,000 are due beginning in 2008.
 Royalty amounts vary depending upon the type of revenue generating activities, and certain royalty categories are subject to maximums and other limitations.
-We are also generally required to pay SAIC a portion of proceeds, if any, we receive from the sale of VirnetX, Inc., or from the settlement of certain patent infringement claims of ours.
-We have granted SAIC a security interest in some of our intellectual property, including the patents and patent applications we obtained from SAIC, to secure these payment obligations.
+Generally upon our uncured default on certain material obligations under our agreement with SAIC and certain other events; we require to convey to SAIC our interests in the patent applications acquired from SAIC, to secure these payment obligations.